markorusic/markorusic.com/src/content/blog/get-started-with-free-oss-code-assistants/index.md

 date: "01/02/2025"
 ---

-AI-powered tools for developers are more popular than ever, with many services, code editors, and extensions, etc...
+AI-powered tools for developers are more popular than ever, with many services, code editors, extensions emerging every day.
 While these tools are usually helpfull and convinient, they often come with monthly fees and require sending your data to their servers.

 In this post, we’ll look at free, open-source AI models that you can run directly on your own computer and protect your privacy since all your data stays on your machine.